crypto-vin/static-site-generator/README.md

 # Requirements

-You will need to first install Python in your local PC If already installed, install the following modules:
+You will need to first install Python 3.8 or any more recent version in your local PC.
+If already installed, install the following modules:

 - click==8.1.3
 - colorama==0.4.6
 - Flask==2.2.2